User Experience Design

 Master of Science in Information Architecture and Knowledge Management

-The Online Master’s Program in User Experience Design at Kent State University blends human-centered thinking, design, and information architecture to take your UXD knowledge and skills to the next level.
+The Online Master’s Program in IAKM with a concentration in User Experience Design (UXD) at Kent State University blends human-centered thinking, design, and information architecture to take your UXD knowledge and skills to the next level.
 This concentration is offered as a part of Kent State’s M.S. in Information Architecture and Knowledge Management in the School of Library and Information Science.

 User Experience Design addresses the structural, informational, psychological and emotional aspects of what makes a successful user interface, whether it’s web or mobile.
 This is a fast-growing, fast-evolving field, and Kent State is at the forefront of this emerging discipline.
 We offer one of the only Master’s degree programs in UX Design in an accessible online format.

 Our program prepares professional user experience designers to work in digitally-driven agencies and organizations.
 Graduates of the program will come away with a solid understanding of usability, content strategy, information architecture and user research.

 Why choose Kent State’s online M.S. in IAKM with a focus in User Experience Design?

 - Earn an advanced credential in a fast-growing field that is in high demand in organizations across the country